ME Human Rights Commission Amends Complaint Procedures

 - Do not sit on a MHRC complaint once it has been served on you.
 The eight week clock is ticking, and any extension to respond is unlikely.

 - Be sure to provide a copy of the MHRC complaint to your legal counsel and your insurer as soon as possible.

 - Unless you are confident in the grounds for administrative dismissal, include those arguments along with the position statement.

 Matt is co-chair of Bernstein Shur’s Labor and Employment Law Practice Group.
-If you have any questions concerning your rights and responsibilities before the Maine Human Rights Commission, contact Matt at 207 228-7158, or email@example.com or any member of Bernstein Shur’s Labor and Employment Practice Group.
+If you have any questions concerning your rights and responsibilities before the ME Human Rights Commission, contact Matt at 207 228-7158, or firstname.lastname@example.org or any member of Bernstein Shur’s Labor and Employment Practice Group.